3rd edition as of August 2022

 - What is the main goal of family interventions?
 How is this achieved?

-In our first module of Part V – Block 4, we discussed the schizophrenia spectrum disorders to include schizophrenia, schizophreniform disorder, schizoaffective disorder, and delusional disorder.
-We started by describing their common features, such as delusions, hallucinations, disorganized thinking, disorganized/abnormal motor behavior, catatonic behavior, and negative symptoms.
-This led to a discussion of the epidemiology, comorbidity, etiology, and treatment options of the disorders.
+In our first module of Part V – Block 4, we discussed the schizophrenia spectrum and other psychotic disorders to include schizophrenia, schizophreniform disorder, schizoaffective disorder, and delusional disorder.
+We started by describing their common features, such as delusions, hallucinations, disorganized thinking, disorganized/abnormal motor behavior, and negative symptoms.
+This led to a discussion of the epidemiology, comorbidity, etiology, and treatment options for the disorders.